jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

   ADD 3 6
   ```
   ### 2. Running GSM

   ### 3. Filtering GSM

+  Through this process, you can get filtered structures.
+This filtering algorithm excludes trivial
+  pathways with strictly uphill energy trajectories, negligible energy variations, unfeasible
+  2 structures, or those that are repetitive.

+  '''
+Faith of pyGSM run

+1) png is not made
+- xTB not converge
+- pyGSM suicide on his criteria

+2) png is made
+- Exiting early -> should filter out
+- Ran out of iterations -> also includes potential rxn
+- Converged -> very rare
+'''

+Example of filtered structures :

   ### 4. Running NEB
   ### 5. Filtering NEB
   ### 6. Compiling samples